14 min read

 • Check the list for anything that looks suspect or slow

-• Check PlugShare for chargers near the suggested chargers to see if there are better options
+• Check PlugShare for more charger options near any suggested chargers to see if there are better options

 • Use Tesla's app find a charger for any spots that didn't have high speed charging options